krivenko/ezARPACK/doc/index.rst

 ezARPACK
 ========

-ezARPACK is a C++11 wrapper around the `ARPACK-NG
+ezARPACK is a C++11 wrapper around `ARPACK-NG
-<https://github.com/opencollab/arpack-ng>`_ FORTRAN 77 library designed to
+<https://github.com/opencollab/arpack-ng>`_, a FORTRAN 77 library designed to
-solve large scale eigenvalue/eigenvector problems.
+solve large scale sparse eigenproblems.
 It allows for solving eigenproblems for symmetric, asymmetric and complex double precision matrices with a minimal amount of boilerplate code.
 Both standard and generalized problems are supported, as well as all advanced spectral